 3. Rate per user, and Rate per user, activities separately priced

 This pricing scheme is probably the most commonly used as it assigns an hourly rate to every user (person) for the client or matter.
-If no specific rate is set for a user, it will default to the current user rate (which in turn defaults to a function rate if the user does not have a personal rate).
+If no specific rate is set for a user, it will fall back on the current user rate (which in turn falls back on a function rate if the user does not have a personal rate).
 On an invoice specification (by default) the time entries will be split per user and rate.
 If you have an invoice in which one user has multiple rates, for example when billing over a period where that user had a change of his/her rate, the invoice will have multiple invoice lines for that user.

 4. Capped price